-8. Contribution to Reserves: Using the allowed trend of 6.6%, a CTR of 1.3% for fully insured groups is required to maintain RBC levels at their current levels due to the impact of trend.
+8. Contribution to Reserves: A CTR of 1.4% for fully insured groups is required to maintain RBC levels at the midpoint of the Company's target range due to the impact of trend.
 L&E believes the proposed CTR of 2.0% for fully insured groups is reasonable in order to maintain RBC levels in light of medical trend and provide an adequate margin over and above the minimum to keep appropriate RBC levels in the case of an adverse event without being excessive.
-The Company described the emergence of new high cost drugs and unforeseen regulatory changes as examples for why they need to set the CTR higher than the minimum needed to cover trend.
+The emergence of new high cost drugs and unforeseen regulatory changes are examples for why they need to set the CTR higher than the minimum needed to cover trend.